corretto/amazon-corretto-crypto-provider/README.md

 * C++ build chain
 * [lcov](http://ltp.sourceforge.net/coverage/lcov.php) for coverage metrics
 * [gcovr](https://gcovr.com/en/stable/) for reporting coverage metrics in CodeBuild
+* [Go](https://golang.org/dl/) 1.18 or later is required.
+If not found by CMake, the go executable may be configured explicitly by setting `GO_EXECUTABLE`.

 1. Download the repository via `git clone --recurse-submodules`
 2. Run `./gradlew release`